Mathilde Kschessinska: Relationship with Petipa

+Relationships with the Romanovs

 The future tsar

-Kschessinskaya had been involved with the future Nicholas II from 1890, when he was a grand duke and she was just seventeen, having met him in the presence of his family after her graduation performance.
-The relationship continued for three years, until Nicholas married Princess Alix of Hesse-Darmstadt—the future Empress Alexandra Fyodorovna—in 1894, shortly after the death of his father, Tsar Alexander.
-Mathilde wrote of the future Tsar, "He had an incomparable knowledge of the Russian language and its subtleties, and found the greatest pleasure in reading the Russian classics.
+Kschessinska had been involved with the future Nicholas II from 1890, when he was Tsesarevich and she was age 17, having met him in the presence of his family after her graduation performance.
+The relationship continued for three years, until Nicholas married the future Empress Alexandra Feodorovna in 1894, shortly after the death of his father, Alexander III.
+Mathilde wrote of the future tsar: "He had an incomparable knowledge of the Russian language and its subtleties, and found the greatest pleasure in reading the Russian classics.
 In addition to being erudite and speaking several languages perfectly he was aided in his reading by an extraordinary memory.
 By nature a fatalist, he had the highest conception of his mission.
 He considered it his duty to remain in Russia, even and especially after the Revolution, and would never leave his native land; he thus paid with his own life and the lives of his family for his faith in the Russian people."

 Two grand dukes

-Scandals and rumours around her name developed and persisted as she engaged in a sexual relationship with two Grand Dukes of the Romanov family: Sergei Mikhailovich and his cousin Andrei Vladimirovich.
+Kschessinska engaged in a sexual relationship with two Grand Dukes of the Romanov family: Sergei Mikhailovich and his cousin Andrei Vladimirovich.
 In 1902, she gave birth to a son, Vladimir (known as "Vova"; 30 June 1902 – 23 April 1974); he was later titled H.S.H.
 Prince Romanovsky-Krasinsky, but said that he never knew for sure who his father was.

-However, Kschessinska wrote, "Serge knew for certain that he was not the father of the child...," and that she was "...full of my love for André and my son..."
-She goes on to state, "We decided to call our son Wladimir, in honor of the Grand Duke Wladimir, André's father."
+However, Kschessinska wrote that "Serge knew for certain that he was not the father of the child" and that she was "full of my love for André and my son."
+She goes on to state "We decided to call our son Vladimir, in honor of the Grand Duke Vladimir, André's father."